This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 You can execute this procedure with up to 15 protected target files.
 After you acknowledge any required 2FA prompt(s), content will be decrypted and Released from the protective scope of SSProtect.
 Use Bulk Conversion for folders and/ or to avoid individual 2FA prompts.

-Note that SSProtect Release is not available to all Account holders, since it can be, by Policy, disabled.
-If that is the case, you will receive (one) notification indicating that you do not have the required permissions:
+Note that SSProtect Release is not always available to an Account holder since it can be disabled by Policy.
+When that is the case, an associated attempt would fail with the following notification:

 Summary - Unified Data Protection and Management